 Social Network Privacy Settings Are Like Casino Floorplans

-On the list of the world’s most opaque subjects, social network privacy ranks up there with New England Patriots injury reports and North Korean leadership intentions.
+On the list of the world’s most opaque subjects, social network privacy ranks up there with NFL injury reports and North Korean leadership intentions.
 In short, not very transparent…and downright confusing.

 Think of social network privacy like casino floorplans.
 The object of the game is to prevent you from leaving and keep you as engaged as possible, so you’ll spend more money and come back wanting more.
 The exit should be hard to find, but the ATM should be obvious.
 Nowhere will you find a clock.